-VISION SYSTEM COMMUNICATION MODULE.
-This module provides via packets the vision system commands representing the game scenario corresponding to robots and ball coordinates, angles and moving vector.

-- GAME CONTROL MODULE.
-This module receives referee commands through a serial interface and returns the game state of the game.
-We are now implementing the Ethernet interface. - AI MODULE.
+- VISION SYSTEM COMMUNICATION MODULE.
+This module provides via packets the vision system commands representing the game scenario corresponding to robots and ball coordinates, angles and moving vector. - GAME CONTROL MODULE.
+This module receives referee commands through a serial interface and returns the game state of the game. - AI MODULE.
 This module receives the robots and ball positions, robots orientations, game state, robots roles, shooting direction and field configuration.
-With all this information the system calculates the future position and actions to take by each robot.
-The strategy used depends on the configuration of a tree that contains all the possible actions.
-The actions are classified according to their importance.
+With this information the system calculates future position and actions to be taken by each robot.
+The strategy used depends on the configuration of a tree that analyzes all possible actions.
+Actions are classified according to their importance.
 For each node of the tree one or more evaluations are used.
 Each evaluation has a group of possible results associated with a particular score.
-During the loop of the program the tree is evaluated.
-The trajectory to take from the root to leaf (final action) depends on the highest score of the evaluation result on each level using a Best First Search method.
-Once the system has reached a final action like passing, shooting, or blocking, the robot moving vector, its linear and angular velocity and the use of the kicker and dribbler devices is defined.
-The robots also include a roll motion to coordinate them in joint actions.
-The robots are coordinated through different roles: Goalkeeper, Defense, First, Second and Third Forward.
+During the main program loop the tree is evaluated.
+The trajectory to take from root to leaf (final action) depends on the highest score of the evaluation result on each level using a Best First Search method.
+Once the system has reached a final action like passing, shooting, or blocking, the robot moving vector, its linear and angular velocity and the activation of the kicker and dribbler devices is defined.
+Robots are coordinated through different roles:

+Goalkeeper, Defense, First, Second and Third Forward.
 The final action for each role is defined using the position of the robots and the ball.
-With the implementation of the Kalman Filter in the vision system it is possible to know where the ball is moving and the defenses and goalkeeper can block its moving path.
-It is also used to intercept the ball from the other team, to give or receive passes and to shoot to goal. - USER INTERFACE MODULE.
-This module constantly displays important programmed using MFC control.
-The information includes the robot's position, orientation and speed, the game referee, the control commands to the robots and the configuration of the AI system. - SIMULATION SYSTEM.
+With the Extended Kalman Filter used in the vision system it is possible to know where the ball is moving in order for defenders and goalkeeper to intercept it.
+The module is also used to send or receive passes and to shoot to goal.

+- USER INTERFACE MODULE.
+This module constantly displays current game state.
+The information includes robot positions, orientations, speed, game state, control commands to the robots and the configuration of the AI system. - SIMULATION SYSTEM.
 This module tests the operation of the artificial intelligence system without using the real vision system or the actual robots.
 It is useful to debug and test actions in the artificial intelligence module.
-The field is visualized with a two or a three dimension graphics OpenGL [7] interface. - COLLISION DETECTION MODULE.
-This module receives actual and final position of the robots and generates a new path generated by a GET (geometrical exploring tree).
+The field is visualized with a two or a three dimension graphics interface. - COLLISION DETECTION MODULE.
+This module receives current and final position of the robots and generates a new path generated by a GET (geometrical exploring tree) [5].
 With this method it is possible to easily avoid the opposite's robots and goals.
 The method works in real time (five robots in more than 60 fps).
-Because the space is constantly changing and the configuration is constantly changing we decided to use exploring trees.
-A GET constructs a tree during every control iteration.
+GET constructs a tree during every control iteration.
 It can combine different types of obstacles with geometrical figures.
-The robots are represented like circles and the goal like rectangles.
-To generate the planner the tree starts with a root in the initial point and it is classified as an exploring node.
-The final point has already been defined by the AI module.
-The steps of the algorithm are as follows.
-First select an exploring node of the tree and try to reach the goal advancing a small predefined distance.
+Robots are represented by circles and goals by rectangles.
+To generate the planner the tree starts with a root in the initial point being classified as an exploring node.
+The final point is already been defined by the AI module.
+The steps of the algorithm are as follows: First select an exploring node of the tree and try to reach the goal advancing a small predefined distance.
 If there are no obstacles interfering with the new point then the tree is extended and the new point replaces the last exploring node.
 In order to know if an obstacle interferes between the initial point and the goal the geometry must be considered.
 A vector "A" is defined from the initial point to the goal.
-In the case of a circular obstacle a possible intersection between the circle and the vector "A" is calculated like shown in Figure 5.
-In case of an intersection the distance between the obstacle and the new extension is validated to be smaller than a radio "R":
+In the case of a circular obstacle a possible intersection between the circle and the vector "A" is calculated as shown for example in Figure 6.
+In case of an intersection the distance between the obstacle and the new extension is validated to be smaller than a radio "R".